DLR-MF-DAS/general-template/README.md

 * Change the project name and other information in the `pyproject.toml`.
 * Open .githubt/workflows/pdoc.yml in an editor and change `project_name` to the proper project name.

+# GitHub Actions

+## Testing

+Taken care of in `.github/workflows/python-app.yml`.
+By default `pytest` is used.
+Find tests under `test/` and test your code religiously.
+No untested or undocumented code is allowed.

+## Documentation Building

-The template will take care of building and publishing project documentation from Python docstrings.
+Taken care of in `.github/workflows/pdoc.yml`.
+The workflow will take care of building and publishing project documentation from Python docstrings.
 You need to use the the `numpy` docstring format.
 Find the description of it [here](https://numpydoc.readthedocs.io/en/latest/format.html).
 The documentation will be built and published under dlr-mf-das.github.io/general-template where you need to replace `general-template` with your repository name.

+## Python Package Publishing

+Taken care of in `.github/workflows/python-publish.yml`.
+This workflow is executed every time a new release is created.
+Make sure to update the version number in `pyproject.toml` before creating a release.
+Because this number is used to create the Python package archive that is published to MF-DAS pypi.
+If the package with that version number was previously uploaded to PyPi this workflow will fail.